jkubala/FluidHTN-FPS-Demo/README.md

    git clone https://github.com/jkubala/FluidHTN-FPS-Demo.git
    ```
 2. Open the project folder in **Unity Hub** and let package resolution complete.
-3. Open the demo scene from `Assets/Scenes/`.
+3. Open a demo scene from `Assets/Scenes/DemoMaps/`.
 4. Press **Play**.

 ### Baking Cover Points

 Cover points must be baked before enemy AI can use them.
-With the scene open in the editor, select the `CoverPointGenerator` object and run the bake from its Inspector.
+With a demo scene open, use the **Tactical Position Generator** editor window to run the bake.
 Re-bake whenever the level geometry changes.

-> ⚠️ **Work in progress** — the cover point generator is still in development.
-Proper horizontal spacing is not yet supported, so baked results may not be reliable in all environments.

 ---